Social timing is one of the most important aspects of digital marketing.

 As we briefly mentioned above, there are three channels or avenues through which content is delivered.
 Depending on the avenue, the type, frequency, and style of content will change to match it.
-Knowing the three channels and the types of content to produce will give you a leg up when you’re trying to drive traffic.
+Knowing the three channels and the types of content to produce will give you a leg up when you’re trying to drive traffic to your blog.
 Trying to fit a blog into an Instagram post won’t have much success.
 By the same token, making a blog post that looks like a newsletter email likely won’t get many readers.

 To help facilitate proper social timing and content distribution, we’ll break down the content channels and how the content and timing on them differs.
 The important thing to remember is that content is ALWAYS being created and distributed around the world all day every day.
 That doesn’t mean that all content is good content or that the timing of that content is always correct.

 First, we’ll break down the channels themselves and how the content types differ before moving on timing and post frequency.

 The big three at present for social media are TickTock (which just eclipsed behemoth Google in traffic), Facebook, Instagram, and Twitter.
 Each of these platforms allows for different types and lengths of content.

 Facebook is arguably the most complex platform out there.
 Knowing what to post and when can be overwhelming.
 The first tip we can give to catalog your posts into types so that you know who you’re trying to reach for what.